lewiscairns/LeafletCreator/README.md

 - Run the command "python setup.py install" from inside the folder with the python scripts
 - Once completed, run the command "python baseCanvas.py" from the same location

 The customTkinter buttons have been replaced with normal ones to allow the setup.py file to work.
+The code for these buttons exists as comments next to the code for the normal TKinter buttons.